 Astrophysicist

-I'm a second-year PhD student at the Hamburg Observatory and part of the excellence cluster Quantum Universe.
-My research interests are astrophysics on large-scales and models beyond ΛCDM.
+I'm a postdoc in the CAST group at the University Observatory Munich and part of the excellence cluster Origins.
+My research interests are astrophysics on galactic-scales and models beyond ΛCDM.
 I prefer to work numerically, including all the way from new ideas for numerical schemes to the analysis of simulation data.

 Master thesis with Dr. A. Pillepich at the Max Planck Institute for Astronomy in Heidelberg.